-The fee schedule for conservators serving indigent individuals and a blank conservator invoice form are located below.
-The fee schedule contains instructions on how to complete the invoice.
+The fee schedule for conservators serving indigent individuals is located below.
+The fee schedule contains instructions on how to submit the invoice.
 Assign a unique invoice number to each invoice and submit the invoice to the Probate Court within six months from the date services are rendered.
 Services provided outside of the six-month window will not be paid.

 If you wish to be a conservator for indigent clients in the Probate Courts, please complete and return two forms to Probate Court Administration: the State of Connecticut Agency Vendor Form (SP-26NB) and the W-9 (see below).
 They are also available at www.das.state.ct.us Vendor Profile Form SP-26NB.
 The tax identification number, business entity, name and address must match on all forms for you to be set up in the accounts payable system.

 Please mail these forms to the Office of the Probate Court Administrator.

 For answers to frequently asked questions, please click here: FAQs about Conservator Compensation